jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 plural verb.
 This can sound awkward.
 It often helps to rewrite the sentence so the subject is plural.

 ```
- The team has worked well together all season. ( Team is acting as a singular
+ The team has worked well together all season.
+(Team is acting as a singular
 unit.)
- The class is working hard on the assignment. ( Class is acting as a singular
+ The class is working hard on the assignment.
+(Class is acting as a singular
 unit.)
  The jury were divided in their opinions.
 (The jury is not acting as a unit, so it is
 plural.
 It sounds awkward, but it is grammatically correct.
 It sounds better to say
-The jury members were divided in their opinions .)
+The jury members were divided in their opinions.)
  The team were practicing individually before the game.
 (The team is not acting
 as a unit, so it is considered plural.
 It sounds awkward.
 It sounds better to say
 The team members were practicing individually before the game.)
 ```
-##### Distinction between the number and a number
+**Distinction between the number and a number**

-When the word _number_ is the subject of a sentence, the adjective article ( _the_ or _a_ ) reveals whether the noun is singular or plural.
+When the word _number_ is the subject of a sentence, the adjective article (_the_ or _a_) reveals whether the noun is singular or plural.

 **The** number = singular